roeeshahmoon/DCS-Final-Project/ReadMe.md

 ## Features

+The system consists of three main components:

+- Distance sensor: An Ultrasonic Sensor distance sensor is used to measure the distance between the Servo motor handle and the light source.
+- Light sensors: Two LDR light sensors are located on the sides of the distance sensor.
+These sensors are used to detect the location of the light source.
+- Servo motor: A Servo motor is used to rotate the light and distance sensors in a 180-degree range.

+The system operates as follows:

+1. The Servo motor rotates the light and distance sensors in a 180-degree range.
+2. The distance sensor measures the distance between the Servo motor handle and the light source at each position.
+3. The light sensors detect the location of the light source.
+4. The distance and location data of the light sources are sent to the microcontroller.
+5. The microcontroller processes the data and displays the location and distance results of the light sources on the PC screen through the user interface.

 #### Light source detection:
  We developed a reliable method for detecting light sources within the scanning area using the LDR light sensors.
 The system should be able to differentiate between different light intensities and accurately determine the positions of the light sources, by calibration to be carried out in advance.